 You can explore Dorset’s rich history and see it come to life at the county’s best museums.

 An area of world-renowned scientific interest and incredible natural beauty, Dorset really is a little bit special.
-The beautiful coastline attracts thousands of visitors, there are the tourists but also fantastic birdlife and sea life.
-Whether you enjoy birding, fossil hunting or just want to get out and enjoy the great outdoors there are miles and miles of coast to explore.
+The beautiful coastline attracts thousands of visitors, with miles of pristine coast to explore.

-There are plenty of eye-watering proprty prices with Sandbanks being one of the most expensive property hotspots in the world, and even beach huts in the area can set you back a pretty penny with some of the traditional wooden huts exchanging hands for six figure sums.
+It isn’t cheap!
+Sandbanks is one of the most expensive property hotspots in the world.
+Even beach huts can set you back, some of the traditional wooden huts have exchanged hands for six figure sums.